cedrickchee/e-mart/README.md

 The following is the design of the frontend and backend of the application.

 The application has five main models:
-— Users
+- Users
 - Items
 - Orders
 - CartItems
 - OrderItems

-all of which are relational and utilizing the power of relational GraphQL Queries.
+all of which are relational and utilizing the power of relational [GraphQL Queries](https://graphql.org/learn/queries/).

 The app also includes many server side bits including:
 - JWT authentication